blairrrrwho/pwa-text-editor/README.md

 ## License
-The last section of a high-quality README file is the license.
-This lets other developers know what they can and cannot do with your project.
-If you need help choosing a license, refer to [https://choosealicense.com/](https://choosealicense.com/).

 This project is licensed under the MIT license.
 For more information about this license and what it entails, visit the MIT website <a href="https://opensource.org/licenses/MIT">here</a>

 Preview: